LiveOne launches All-Stars Talent Competition Series

 LiveOne All-Stars Talent

-Highlighting its mission to conquer the entertainment market while discovering and helping emerging artists, these series of competitions will feature the best spin-off artists from LiveOne's roster of music franchises: LiveZone, Music Lives, One Rising, Music Lives On, and LiveOne Presents, which includes multiple series of virtual live performance experiences, featuring artists from all around the world.
+Highlighting its mission to conquer the entertainment market while discovering and helping emerging artists, the series of competitions will feature the best spin-off artists from LiveOne's roster of music franchises — LiveZone, Music Lives, One Rising, Music Lives On, and LiveOne Presents, which includes multiple series of virtual live performance experiences, featuring artists from all around the world.

 Chosen artists will be selected by a panel of judges based on their live performances, interviews, and exclusive content on LiveOne.

-Prizes worth up to $100,000, including a Tesla, will be shared among the 4 finalists in this talent competition, each receiving $10,000 and having their work promoted throughout the LiveOne network.
+Prizes worth up to $100,000 are up for grabs, including a Tesla, and the pot will be shared among the four finalists in the competition, each receiving $10,000 and having their work promoted throughout the LiveOne network.

 2023 is already the year of @MileyCyrus as she hits the top of the chart with #Flowers— LiveOne (@liveone) January 26, 2023